Tatsuya-Nonogaki/export-ADData/README.md

 # Export-ADData

 ## Overview
 `Export-ADData` is a PowerShell script designed to export Active Directory (AD) Users and Groups to CSV files.
-It allows for flexible export options, including filtering out system objects and redirecting specific objects to designated Organizational Units (OUs).
+It allows for flexible export options.

 `Import-ADData` is a complementary PowerShell script designed to import AD Users and Groups from CSV files back into Active Directory.
+Domain base name can be different from that of exported AD.
 It supports various import options, including handling system objects and creating missing OUs during the import process.

 ## Features
 ### Export-ADData
 - Export AD Users and Groups to CSV.
-- Optionally exclude system objects.
 - Handle `CN=Users` objects differently by redirecting them to a designated OU.
-- Flexible DN path generation from domain prefixes.
-- Clear logging for skipped system objects.

 ### Import-ADData
 - Import AD Users and Groups from CSV.